-- High School Diploma Program All youth offenders under the age of 20, as well as those under age 21 with an Individual Education Plan (IEP), are provided traditional high school coursework, including mathematics, social studies, language arts, science and enrichment classes.
+• High School Diploma Program - All youth offenders under the age of 20, as well as those under age 21 with an Individual Education Plan (IEP), are provided traditional high school coursework, including mathematics, social studies, language arts, science and enrichment classes.
 Students earn credits from their home school districts toward the fulfillment of their high school diplomas.
 Youth students are mandated to attend such coursework until they reach an ineligible age.
-In 2015, 38 high school diplomas were awarded. - Adult Basic Education and High School Equivalency Program The NJDOC is mandated to provide a course of education to any interested potential student.
+In FY 2016, 41 high school diplomas were awarded.

+- Adult Basic Education and High School Equivalency Program The NJDOC is mandated to provide a course of education to any interested potential student.
 Adult students are afforded the opportunity to enroll in education to attain their high school equivalency (HSE) diploma.
 Adult basic education programs with certified teachers are available at all correctional facilities.
-In 2015, 426 GED exams were administered, of which 80 percent passed the exam. - Career and Technical Education Program The NJDOC offers career and technical education programs that teach vocational skills, such as building trades, electrical trades and culinary arts training.
+In FY 2016, 395 students passed the high school equivalency examination, which reflects an 82 percent passing rate. - Career and Technical Education Program The NJDOC offers career and technical education programs that teach vocational skills, such as building trades, electrical trades and culinary arts training.
 Students earn industry-recognized certifications upon completion of these programs, which they can use toward securing gainful employment upon release.
-In 2015, 3,366 industry certifications were awarded. - Post-Secondary Education In addition to incarcerated men and women having access to post-secondary education through college correspondence courses, NJDOC partners with a consortium of colleges and universities through the New Jersey Scholarship and Transformative Education in Prisons, to provide a post-secondary degree to incarcerated men and women.
+The two newest additions are the green technology and carpentry programs offered at the Edna Mahan Correctional Facility for Women.
+In FY 2016, more than 4,600 industry certifications were awarded. - Post-Secondary Education In addition to incarcerated men and women having access to post-secondary education through college correspondence courses, NJDOC partners with a consortium of colleges and universities through the New Jersey Scholarship and Transformative Education in Prisons to provide a post-secondary degree to incarcerated men and women.
 The program operates in seven correctional facilities through private funds from the Sunshine Lady, Ford, Gates, Kaiser and Soros foundations.
 The VERA Institute of Justice oversees the implementation of this initiative.
-In 2015, 23 Associate Degrees were confirmed.
-Also, 588 offenders were enrolled in degree-bearing college courses. - Promoting Responsibility in Drug Education (PRIDE) The Office of Educational Services is responsible for oversight of the community outreach program known as Project PRIDE.
-This program brings minimum custody offenders, escorted by correction officers into middle and high schools or other agencies to talk about their personal experiences with drugs and alcohol.
-Young people have an opportunity to hear real-life stories and to consider the consequences of substance abuse.
-The program is designed to reduce the appeal of drugs and alcohol and to promote responsible decision-making skills.
-In 2015, 127 PRIDE sessions were completed.
-Also, approximately 43,400 students attended a PRIDE presentation.
+In FY 2016,

+15 Associate Degrees were confirmed.
+Also, 578 offenders were enrolled in degree-bearing college courses.

+Education (PRIDE) - The Office of

+Educational Services is responsible for

+oversight of the community outreach

+program known as Project PRIDE.
+This

+program brings minimum custody

+offenders, escorted by correction officers,

+into middle and high schools or other

+agencies to talk about their personal

+experiences with drugs and alcohol.
+Young

+people have an opportunity to hear real-life

+stories and to consider the consequences of

+substance abuse.
+The program is designed